 Water and Wastewater Infrastructure Grant Program | OEPA | | $5,000,000 | | Provides grants to improve access to clean drinking water and wastewater infrastructure.
 2025 deadline pending. |

 Water Pollution Control Loan Fund | OEPA | | | | Eligible projects include new drinking water or wastewater infrastructure construction and existing system upgrades, aquatic habitat restoration, home sewage treatment system improvements and storm water improvements.
-2025 deadline pending. |
+The WPCLF program year is January 1st to December 31st. |

 Credit Bridge Program | ODOT | | | | Rolling deadline.
 The Credit Bridge Program provides credits to counties to be used as part of the non-federal share for future bridge projects.
 80% of Eligible Construction Costs. |